Peer pressure is when you feel like you have to do something because everyone else is doing it.

 ‘I don’t want to do anything I might regret.’

-When it seems like everyone else is having sex, sometimes people can accuse you of being ‘frigid’, or ‘gay’ if you are a boy, sometimes you can worry that it may be true.
+When it seems like everyone else is having sex, sometimes people can accuse you of being ‘frigid’.
+Sometimes you can worry that it may be true.
 There is nothing wrong with taking things slowly and waiting until you are ready.
 It is much better, physically and emotionally, to say no to sex until you’re ready than it is to be rushed into having sex.
-(Link to no rush no regrets)

 The decision to have sex or not

 The decision to have sex must be a personal decision.
 If you’re not ready for it or if it’s not the right person, choose not to have sex.
 Sex is both a physical and emotional thing, and it’s important to protect not only your body, but your emotions.
-It’s OK if your friends value different things from you—it’s part of what makes people unique—but it also means that your friends may think it’s fine to have casual sex when you don’t.
+It’s OK if your friends value different things from you.
+It is part of what makes people unique.
+However, it also means that your friends may think it’s fine to have casual sex when you don’t.
 Remember that true friends respect your decisions, no matter what.

 Sex should never be a pressured act and needs careful planning and talking about.

 If a person has had sex before, they can still make the decision not to have sex from now on.
 Sometimes this is for religious reasons.
 Other people may try to pressure them into having sex again.
 They might make the argument that after someone loses his/her virginity there is nothing else left to lose.